Ever wonder how to clean hardwood? I have a house full of hardwood floors. Some old, some new. Here are my best tips on how I keep them clean.

 - I’ve used tons of different mops.
 I went through an entire phase of the old-fashioned mops with the mop head and then I started using the type of mop that you push together to rinse out.
 I think I even tried the mop that pulls up into the mop handle to rinse it out?

 - And now?
-I found this spin and wring mop at Target that I love.
+I found this spin and wring mop that I love.
 I clean the floors with a bucket of 2 Tbsps of dish soap to 1 gallon of water.
 I scrub the floors and then come back with a clean bucket of water and a mop that’s been rinsed out.
 You want to make sure to get as much of the soap off the floor as possible to prevent the wood from having a film or dulling.

 - It really doesn’t take that much time if you are organized and have all your stuff set up.